ivotron/popper2-paper/paper.md

 The adjustments that users need to make to reproduce workflows on Kubernetes and Slurm is described below.

 1. To run workflows on Kubernetes clusters, users need to pass some configuration options through a YAML file with contents similar to the one shown below.
-Users can control the size of the persistent volume, the namespace to use, image registry options, etc. among many others.

 ```yaml
 resource_manager: